Geethanjali (1989 film): Development

 Nagarjuna, fascinated by Mani Ratnam's Mouna Ragam (1986), was eager to collaborate with the director.
 Recognising his own cinematic sensibilities through Ratnam's work, he persistently waited outside Ratnam's house each morning, hoping to engage in conversations during the director's daily walks.
 After a month of persistence, Nagarjuna persuaded Ratnam to direct a Telugu film with him in the lead.
 Despite initial reluctance, Ratnam agreed, leading to the creation of Geethanjali—his only Telugu film.

 The title Geethanjali was inspired by a Delhi-based 11-year-old girl suffering from cancer, whose emotional diary entries were published at the time, deeply moving Ratnam, who decided to name both the film and its heroine after her.
-The film as produced on a budget of around ₹1.2 crore.
-Nagarjuna was paid ₹7.5 lakh while Mani Ratnam's remuneration was ₹10 lakh.
+The film was produced on a budget of around ₹1.2 crore.
+Nagarjuna was paid ₹7.5 lakh while Ratnam's remuneration was ₹10 lakh.

 Cast and crew

 Girija was cast as the lead actress in Geethanjali after Mani Ratnam noticed her at his wedding to Suhasini, where she accompanied the sister of cricketer Krishnamachari Srikkanth.
 She trained under a senior associate director for two months before filming.
 During post-production, her voice was dubbed by Rohini.

 Mani Ratnam, impressed with Rajasri's work on Telugu dubs of his Tamil films, asked him to write for his first straight Telugu film.
 Rajasri agreed, and Mani Ratnam ensured that every dialogue was translated into Tamil and made adjustments as necessary.
 The film featured fewer dialogues compared to a typical love story.